Memory Palace: The Perfect Technique to Boost Your Vocabulary

-Notice how in this example I’ve tied sound to meaning using the images and actions.
+Notice how, in this example, I’ve tied sound to meaning using the images and actions.
 It’s not just that Darth Vader trilling his “r” and handing off an egg helps recall the sound of the word.
-The action also helps regular the meaning of the word in the context of the phrase.
+The action also helps regularize the meaning of the word in the context of the phrase.

-Now remember, this is an example from my mind.
+And remember, these are mnemonic examples from my mind.
 In order for these procedures to work for you, you have to come up with your own images and actions.